lizmat/raku-all-modules/spitsh/spitsh/doc/variables.md

     say "perl exists";
 }
 ```
+# $?IN
+ Standard input (STDIN).
+The 0 file descriptor for the script.
 # $*ERR
  File descriptor connected to the STDERR of the script.  '!' is a short alias for `$*ERR` in `${..}` commands.
 ```perl6